 Why you will Love Naksan Beach

-Situated in Gangwon-do Province, between Sokcho and Yangyang Beach, lies the small town of Naksan.
+Situated in Gangwon-do Province, between Sokcho and Yangyang Beach in South Korea, lies the small town of Naksan.

 There are no skyrise buildings, no highways, and no shopping centers.
 Everything is within walking distance so there’s no traffic either.

 I wanted an escape during my travels to Korea, and that’s exactly what I got.

 6 Things To Do in Naksan Beach, Korea

 People flock to Naksan for one thing, and one thing alone.
 The beach.

 Naksan Beach is a long sandy beach that stretches over 4 km.
 The beach is lined with pine trees and a boardwalk with many swings and other quirky sculptures.
 The water is clean and refreshing with many families laughing and playing together.

 I visited Naksan Beach during our summer vacation as I was teaching English in Korea, and yes, it was busy.
 However, the beaches of Busan and Jeju Island attract far greater crowds and Naksan Beach is one of the quieter beaches on the east coast.

 Unfortunately the beaches in Korea are nothing like that of the Philippines or Bali so don’t expect a tropical island vibe.
 However, Naksan Beach is definitely one of the better ones in Korea with soft sand, clear water and great facilities.

 Surfing in Naksan Beach